 Disagreements About Spending

 Even though this can lead to legal trouble, it’s another reason parents stop paying child support, because they don’t agree on how the one they pay is being used.
-It could be that the custodial parent is also using part of the support payment to cater for themselves, and not just the child.
+It could be that the custodial parent is also using part of the support payment to cater to themselves, and not just the child.

-The Parents get Back Together
+The Parents Get Back Together

-If the parents resolve their differences and get back together, the paying parent may stop payment, as both of them will resume caring for the child the way that they used to do it before the divorce.
+If the parents resolve their differences and get back together, the paying parent may stop payment, as both of them will resume caring for the child the way that they used to do before the divorce.

-How to Stop Paying Child Support Legally
+Stop Paying Child Support Legally

 It’s possible that a judge or other court-appointed agent will try to persuade you not to cease paying child support.
 The court finds that your child’s continued payment of the utmost amount of financial support is in the best interests of the child before turning 18.
 You should be ready to justify the grounds for your decision to discontinue paying child support.